This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this Blueberry Oven Skillet Pancake, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Oven-Baked Blueberry Pancake
+Blueberry Oven Pancake

 Equipment